What are the key ingredients to your perfect Christmas?

 Christmas is as much to do with the tree and the turkey as it is to do with the endless to-do list of Christmas and managing to get the tree up without a divorce.
 There are so many things that make Christmas special, whether it’s a special place you go to get your cheese, the trip to Penneys to get your Christmas jammies, or an especially good place for a mulled wine.

-These are the Irish treats that make Christmas feel special for the IMAGE staffers.
+These are the treats that make Christmas feel special for the IMAGE staffers.

 It’s not Christmas until I’ve lit the Cloon Keen Noble Fir candle.
 I start looking forward to lighting it around September.
 I spend more time thinking about the first night I’ll light it (as soon as the tree is up) than I spend trying to figure out what winter coat I’m going to buy this year.
-Go into Brown Thomas if you can and take a whiff and tell me it’s not the most delicious thing you’ve ever sniffed.
-It smells like a woodland forest, but a really expensive one.
+Go in if you can and take a whiff and tell me it’s not the most delicious thing you’ve ever sniffed.
+It smells like a woodland forest, but a really expensive one – if a woodland forest was in the middle of a five-star hotel lobby.
 It smells like I’m the queen, spending Christmas at Sandringham.
 It’s become as essential to my Christmas as the turkey or the tin of Roses. – Holly O’Neill, Beauty Editor and Deputy Digital Editor

 It’s not Christmas for me until I’ve had a mince pie from Ditty’s Bakery.
 The bakery itself is in the village where I grew up in Northern Ireland, but luckily for me, you can get some of their products in specialist food stores like Morton’s in Ranelagh, Fallon & Byrne and Irish Gourmet.
 To me, no other mince pies come close to their gorgeously buttery pastry.
 If you’ve never had one before, the perfect way to eat them is slightly heated, then take the lid off and put a dollop of brandy butter inside – heaven. – Megan Burns, Deputy Editor, IMAGE, Image Interiors & Living